An Oregon Firearm Bill of Sale (also called an Oregon Firearms Transfer Record) details a gun sale in Oregon.

 The form contains the firearm seller’s and buyer’s signatures and information about the gun exchanged in the transaction.

-Oregon has no specific laws regulating firearms dealers since all sales of firearms must be carried out through a federal firearms licensee (FFL), who must have a license from the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) (Or.
-Rev. Stat. § 166.435).
+All sales of firearms must be carried out through a federal firearms licensee (FFL), who must have a license from the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) (Or.
+Rev. Stat. § 166.435) and ORS 166.435(2).

 The exceptions are if the transfer is by or to a law enforcement agency or if the transfer is between immediate family members such as a spouse, domestic partner, parent, stepparent, child, stepchild, grandparent, grandchild, aunt, uncle, first cousin, niece or nephew.